apparata/Markin/README.md

 Markin is a Swift library for parsing a Markdown-like text format.

+The library is small, supports Swift Package Manager, and does not have any third party dependencies.

 Trivia: It's called Markin because I was inspired by Linus Torvalds in naming my creation after myself, but replacing one of the letters in the name.

 ## License